SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp7-published-applications.md

 4. Confirm **Yes** that you want to create a WinRM listener and enable the WinRM firewall exception.

-## Add SysKit Monitor service user to the Citrix Farm Administrators group on the Delivery Controller server
+## Add Syskit Monitor service user to the Citrix Farm Administrators group on the Delivery Controller server

 1. Navigate to the **Start** &gt; **Citrix** &gt; **Citrix Studio** and choose the Citrix farm.
 2. Expand the **Configuration** section and right click the **Administrators** subsection.